fleetdm/fleet/docs/02-Deploying/FAQ.md

 ## What API endpoints should I expose to the public internet?

 If you would like to manage hosts that can travel outside your VPN or intranet we recommend only exposing the "/api/v1/osquery" endpoint to the public internet.

+## What is the minimum version of MySQL fleet requires?

+Fleet requires at least MySQL version 5.7.